Cultural Affairs Office

 Emanuelee Outspoken Bean

 “It is my honor to select Emanuelee "Outspoken" Bean as the fifth Houston Poet Laureate.
-I am confident he will inspire Houstonians, from Northside to Sunnyside, in the form of spoken word,” said Mayor Turner.
+I am confident he will inspire Houstonians, from Northside to Sunnyside, in the form of spoken word,” said The Mayor.
 “Outspoken Bean will demonstrate to the state of Texas and the nation that Houston is resilient, and that arts and culture are part of the strength of our resilience."

 “This is an incredible honor.
 My excitement is over the moon,” said Outspoken Bean.
 “My intentions are to bring light, creativity, and to reach as many people through poetry and storytelling as possible through my tenure as Poet Laureate.”

-The Houston Public Library and the Mayor’s Office of Cultural Affairs will host a special virtual program to meet and hear from the new Houston Poet Laureate Outspoken Bean.
-Remarks by Mayor Sylvester Turner and the 2019-2021 Houston Poet Laureate, Leslie Contreras Schwartz, will be followed by a performance by Apollo Chamber Players.
+The Houston Public Library and The Mayor’s Office of Cultural Affairs will host a special virtual program to meet and hear from the new Houston Poet Laureate Outspoken Bean.
+Remarks by The Mayor and the 2019-2021 Houston Poet Laureate, Leslie Contreras Schwartz, will be followed by a performance by Apollo Chamber Players.

 The virtual event will take place Friday, April 30, 2021 from 1:30 p.m. to 2:30 p.m. and is free and open to the public on Facebook Live.
 Registration is not required.
 In order to view the livestream on Facebook, without an account, simply select “not now” when prompted.